11 Hikes Near Philadelphia With Waterfalls and Gorgeous Views

 Where: Benton, PA

 “This is the hike that turns first-time hikers into forever hikers,” says Ewald.
 At 7.2 miles long, the popular Falls Trail features rocky and steep sections, but the payoff is views of 21 waterfalls of varying heights.
 The tallest reaches 94 feet.
-Plan to make a weekend of it by camping onsite inside the park.
-For more information about Get more info on Ricketts Glen State Park, click here.
+Per Ewald’s suggestion, if you’re planning to make a weekend of it by camping onsite inside the park, book in advance so you don’t miss out.
+To get more info on Ricketts Glen State Park, click here.

 Where: Holtwood, PA